Freya-Alpha/fa-models/README.md

 ### Releasing a new version

-Install the tools build and twine: `python -m pip install build twine`
+Install the tools build, twine and bumpver: `python -m pip install build twine bumpver` Upgrade the setuptools: `pip install --upgrade setuptools`

 Delete any old files in the /dist folder.